mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 provides housing for over 200,000 people.

-The highport is an industrial facility, mostly concerned with shipping Arla Un’s metals and minerals off planet and importing the many goods and services that its citizens need.
+The highport is an industrial facility, mostly concerned with shipping Arla Un's metals and minerals off planet and importing the many goods and services that its citizens need.
 There is a residential and hospitality district but for the most part, the highport is quite